turbaevsky/indicators/doc/PI_DB_TS.md

 A default unit of measure has been set for all units for applicable radiation protection and fuel reliability data.
-Initial default settings are based on 2003Q3 data; however, members may change the default setting by using the unit label customization feature of DES.
+Initial default settings are based on 2003Q3 data; however, members may change the default setting by using the unit label customisation feature of DES.
-(Authority for label customization is required.)
+(Authority for label customisation is required.)
 Contact your regional data coordinator if you have questions.

 Attention U.S. members:  Some computer checks existing in DES are not in effect for U.S. members due to direct transfer into DES from CDE.
 Please do not depend on computer checks to ensure data accuracy.